isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong><a href="https://sgyouthvoicesbiod.wordpress.com/" rel="noopener noreferrer nofollow" target="_blank">Singapore Youth Voices for Biodiversity (SYVB)</a></strong>.
+<p><strong><a href="https://sgyouthvoicesbiod.wordpress.com/" rel="noopener noreferrer nofollow" target="_blank">Singapore Youth Voices for Biodiversity (SYVB)</a></strong> is
-As the Singapore Chapter of the Global Youth Biodiversity Network, official youth representatives at the United Nations' Convention on Biological Diversity, SYVB works extensively on local and international biodiversity policy and stakeholder engagement.
+the Singapore Chapter of the Global Youth Biodiversity Network, official youth representatives at the United Nations' Convention on Biological Diversity.
+We work extensively on local and international biodiversity policy and stakeholder engagement.
 Come down to learn more about some of our ongoing projects, our policy documents, and how YOUth can contribute to conservation in the region.</p>